Looking for a fun Valentine’s activity to do with your partner or kids? Well, download my FREE printable, Valentine’s Day Bingo Game.

 If you haven’t checked out Man Crates, you don’t know what you’re missing.
 They have a whole new take on the average gift basket.
 I mean, a salami bouquet?
 What man wouldn’t want that?
 They have a hot sauce sampler that looks like dynamite!
 The best part is that many of the man crates come in an actual wooden crate he’ll have to pry open!
 If they’re out of your budget you can always do what I did one year.
 I bought some old ammo cans on eBay and filled them up with man goodies!

 These are small gifts.
-Maybe a new charger to replace the frayed one or perhaps a micro screw driver set (those darn toys always seem to need them).
+Think of them as stocking stuffers or “just a thought.”
+Maybe a new charger to replace the frayed one or perhaps a micro screwdriver set (those darn toys always seem to need them).
+Lastly, maybe consider a new cookbook, like one for grilling.

 Gifts Under $25

 These gifts are still inexpensive, but more than just a thought.
-My favorite options are some team themed glasses (Go Bucks!), portable bluetooth speakers, etc. Additionally, if your hubby is a reader, good books fall under this price range.
-Also, there are all kinds of grilling accessories (salt blocks, baskets, etc)
+My favorite options are some team-themed glasses (Go Bucks!), portable Bluetooth speakers, etc. Additionally, if your hubby is a reader, good books fall under this price range.
+Also, there are all kinds of grilling accessories (salt blocks, baskets, etc) that make great gifts too.

 Gifts Under $50